JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 After school I went to Captain’s Quarters and decided to play some games of *Centipede*.
 Captain’s Quarters was a huge storefront arcade on Brighton Beach Avenue near Coney Island Avenue.
 As an adult it’s clear to me some shady shit happened there and it might have been a front for something.
 But I didn’t care.
 It was a well stocked and well maintained arcade in a neighborhood filled with junk stores and fruit stands.

-I stuck my dollar into the change machine, got me 4 quaters and started to play.
+I stuck my dollar into the change machine, got me 4 quarters and started to play.

 I kinda sucked.
 By the time I was on my 3rd quarter, the game wasn’t fun to play.

-I liked the graphics and it seemed fun, but the track ball that the game used felt awkward and I also started to realize something: A videogame for a home computer system wouldn’t use a track ball anyway.
+I liked the graphics and it seemed fun, but the track ball that the game used felt awkward and I also started to realize something: A video game for a home computer system wouldn’t use a track ball anyway.
 It would use that standard black Atari joystick.
 This kind of practice on the arcade machine would not help me.

 So by the time I lost my last player on that 3rd round of *Centipede*, I just picked up my schoolbag and headed back home.